 They include controllers and baked-in games, so all you need to do is plug them into your TV — and some of these even have built-in screens, making that part optional.

-Here, then, are eight of the best mini consoles on the market.
+Here, then, are the best mini consoles on the market.
 Upvote for the best retro revival of the lot.

 1. SNES Classic Mini

 For the SNES Classic Mini, Nintendo essentially took the NES Classic Mini hardware and loaded it with a bunch of its 16-bit era games.
 But it was impossible to get too cynical about such a move when there were 21 brilliant games to fall in love with all over again.

 From Super Metroid to Yoshi’s Island to A Link to the Past, these are some of the finest games of all time.
 The clincher is that Nintendo also included the unreleased Star Fox 2.
 How many other mini consoles can boast a brand new classic game?

 The launch and subsequent success of the NES Classic Mini in 2016 kickstarted the whole mini console craze - not least because it was initially so hard to get hold of.
 But the big news here was Nintendo itself hopping aboard the mini console train.